I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Ilsa: Play it, Sam.
 Play “As Time Goes By.”

 But Ilsa is not alone.
 She’s here with her husband Laszlo, an idealistic symbol of the resistance.
-This film is often classified as a romantic drama, but it’s much more than that.
-It’s an ethical quest, a portrayal of human decency, and an illustration of sacrifice for higher goals.
+Often classified as a romantic drama, the film is also an ethical quest, a portrayal of human decency, and an illustration of sacrifice for higher goals.
 Those papers mean life or death to the couple, and Ilsa means the same to Rick.
-Casablanca is a drama, comedy, thriller and noir.
+Casablanca is a drama, comedy, thriller, and noir.
 Casablanca is a place where cultures collide, where the Allies and the Axis sit together in a joint, so it’s no wonder the film does the same.
 Some comedy sequences are especially fun if you know enough German to enjoy funny calques:

 Mr. Leuchtag: Such much?

-Madonna wanted to remake Casablanca with Ashton Kutcher playing the role of Rick, but was unanimously rejected by every studio.
+Madonna reportedly wanted to remake Casablanca with Ashton Kutcher as Rick, but the project was rejected by every studio.
 That movie was deemed untouchable.
-And for a strong reason.
+And for a good reason.
 Arthur Edeson was the film’s cinematographer, famous for his work in The Maltese Falcon (1941) and Frankenstein (1931).
-Bergman was mostly shot from the left, often with catchlights to portray her as sorrowful, innocent and nostalgic.
+Bergman was mostly shot from the left, often with catchlights to portray her as sorrowful, innocent, and nostalgic.
 The lighting throughout the film seems like we’re in a film noir, reminiscent of German expressionism.
 Light and shadow liberate and confine, and such conflicting lighting effects illustrate the nature of Casablanca as well.

 Ugarte: Well, Rick, after tonight, I’ll be through with the whole business and I am leaving finally this Casablanca.